 |I can’t explain why we’re so fascinated with barnyard animals.
 We literally squeal ourselves when we get close.|

-There are online apps Tom can use to check although there are nuances in our bookings that may make the latest pricing inaccurate when we’ve chosen to book upgraded balcony cabins within a variety of categories.
-As a result, almost everyday he spends a little time checking directly at the cruise line’s website for changes.
+There are online apps Tom can use to check although there are nuances in our bookings that may make the latest pricing, inaccurate when we’ve chosen to book upgraded balcony cabins within a variety of categories.
+As a result, almost every day he spends a little time checking directly into the cruise line’s website for changes.

-Yesterday, he spotted a price reduction on an upcoming cruise for March 1, 2017, that changed a few major points for us.
-To make the changes its necessary to speak to a live person at Vacations to Go while they call the cruise line to confirm price reductions/changes.
+Yesterday, he spotted a price reduction on an upcoming cruise on March 1, 2017, that changed a few major points for us.
+To make the changes, it’s necessary to speak to a live person at Vacations to Go while they call the cruise line to confirm price reductions/changes.

 With the huge time difference, when they’re open, we’re sleeping and when we’re up, they’re closed.
 The only good times to call is either very early in the morning or after 9 pm.